icedman/gjs-wayland-shell/README.md

 ```

-# why is gnome-shell required?
+# Why is gnome-shell required?
 * This shell re-uses some of gnome-shell's dbus interfaces
 * This shell re-uses a lot of gnome-shell's code
 * gnome-shell need not be running

-# debugging
+# Debugging

 To show a console like gnome-shell's looking glass the browse console: